top of page

 1. Choose a Soft, Coordinated Color Palette

-Forget the matchy-matchy days of everyone in white shirts and jeans.
-Today, we aim for coordinated, not identical.
+Forget the days of everyone wearing identical outfits, like white shirts and jeans.
+Today, we aim for a coordinated look, not identical ones.

-Stick to 2–3 soft, complementary colors that flow together.
+Stick to 2–3 soft, complementary colors that blend well together.
 Neutral and earthy tones work especially well in natural light and outdoor settings.
 Think:

-These tones feel warm and timeless — and they let you be the focus of the image.
+These tones feel warm and timeless, allowing you to be the focus of the image.

 💡 Tip: Lay out everyone’s outfits on the bed or floor.
-If the colors look nice together in a flat lay, they’ll look great in photos too.
+If the colors look nice together in a flat lay, they will look great in photos too.

 2. Prioritize Comfort for Everyone

-Especially for kids (and parents chasing them), comfort matters.
-Choose outfits that allow you to move, snuggle, lift, and laugh.
+Comfort is key, especially for kids (and parents chasing after them).
+Choose outfits that allow freedom of movement, making it easy to snuggle, lift, and laugh.

-Fabrics like cotton, linen, and jersey knit feel soft and natural — and they look lovely in photos.
+Fabrics like cotton, linen, and jersey knit are soft and natural, contributing to a lovely look in photos.
 Avoid anything stiff, scratchy, or fussy.

 3. Skip the Logos and Loud Patterns

-Bold graphics, neon colors, and busy prints can be distracting in photos.
-They tend to draw the eye away from what matters most — your faces, your connection, and your story.
+Bold graphics, neon colors, and busy prints can detract from the essence of your family photos.
+They tend to divert attention away from what’s truly important — your faces, your connection, and your family’s story.

 4. Layer with Texture (Not Patterns)

-Want to bring depth and visual interest to your photos?
-Texture is the secret.
+Want to enrich your photos?
+Texture is the secret ingredient.

 5. Keep Footwear Simple